 - START II Protocol: Extended the time period for the completion of START II reductions from January 1, 2003 to December 31, 2007.

-- Joint Agreed Statement: Allowed the United States to "download" (remove warheads from) Minuteman III ICBMs under START II any time before December 31, 2007, the deadline for all START II-mandated reductions.
+- Joint Agreed Statement: Allowed the United States to "download" (remove warheads from) Minuteman III intercontinental ballistic missiles (ICBMs) under START II any time before December 31, 2007, the deadline for all START II-mandated reductions.
 Previously, the United States was required to download its Minuteman IIIs by December 5, 2001, seven years after START I's entry into force.

 MOU on Succession to the ABM Treaty

-- Designated the United States, Russia, Belarus, Kazakhstan and Ukraine as the parties to the ABM Treaty.
+- Designated the United States, Russia, Belarus, Kazakhstan and Ukraine as the parties of the ABM Treaty.
 Russia, Belarus, Kazakhstan, and Ukraine would assume the rights and obligations of the former Soviet Union under the treaty.
-In this way, they collectively would be limited to ABM deployment at a single site and a total of 15 ABM launchers at test ranges.
+Thus they collectively would be limited to ABM deployment at a single site and a total of 15 ABM launchers at test ranges.

 - Although the Clinton administration argued that the ABM Treaty was in force because the power to determine succession lies within the executive branch, it agreed in May 1997 to submit the MOU to the Senate for approval in connection with the ratification of an unrelated agreement associated with the Conventional Armed Forces in Europe Treaty.
 However, the MOU was never submitted.